-Main Mer nu

-"Call" or "Call International"
+Main Menu "Call" or "Call International" "Phone Book" "Memo Pad" "Setup"

-"Phone Book"

-"Memo Pad"

-"Setup"

--

-When you press and release the steering wheel, you can choose from the commands on the Main Menu.
+When you press and release the C button on the steering wheel, you can choose from the commands on the Main Menu.
 The following pages describe these commands and the commands in each sub-menu.